-What are the 4 Main Types of Sphincters?
+What are the Main Types of Sphincters?

-A Guide to the 4 Main Types of Sphincters Explained
+A Guide to the Main Types of Sphincters Explained

 Sphincter muscles are made up of circular bands of muscle fibers that function like valves, opening and closing to regulate the movement of substances through different pathways in the body.
-They are crucial for maintaining control over the flow of urine, feces, digestive fluids, and even light entering the eye.
+They are crucial for maintaining control over the flow of urine, faeces, digestive fluids, and even light entering the eye.

-Keep reading to learn the 4 main types of sphincters in the human body.
+Keep reading to learn the main types of sphincters in the human body.

-Which are the Four Important Types of Sphincters?
+Which are the Important Types of Sphincters?

-Here are the 4 main types of sphincters:
+Here are the main types of sphincters:

 1. Anal Sphincters